 Most of the time, an attacker has already filed a claim by the time you find out about unemployment identity theft.

 - Whether you discover this when filing your tax return or after receiving form 1099-G, the first thing you need to do is report the fraud to the state workforce agencies in the state(s) where it took place.
 (The U.S. Department of Labor has a list of state fraud hotlines here.)

 - Next, you'll need to notify your employer so that they're aware of the situation.
 It’s also useful to file a report with your local police department.
 This will create a record of the crime, which you can use as evidence that the fraud took place when communicating with the IRS.

 At this stage, it’s time to protect yourself from further fraud in case the scammer has used your information elsewhere to steal your identity.

-Identity theft protection services can also protect you if a scammer uses your identity for any type of financial fraud.
+- Identity theft protection services can also protect you if a scammer uses your identity to commit financial fraud.
 With Aura, you’re covered with up to $1 million in eligible losses due to identity theft.